tpm2-software/tpm2-tools/man/tpm2_takeownership.1.md

 # OPTIONS

   * **-o**, **--owner-passwd**=_OWNER\_PASSWORD_:

     The new owner authorization value.
 Passwords should follow the password formatting standards, see section "Password Formatting".

   * **-p**, **--platform-passwd**=_PLATFORM\_PASSWORD_:

     The new platform authorization value.

-    The new endorse authorization value.
 Passwords should follow the same formatting requirements as the -o option.

   * **-e**, **--endorse-passwd**=_ENDORSE\_PASSWORD_: